joelabreurojas/courses/README.md

 ## Overview

-A structured collection of courses and educational platforms they have engaged with.
-It acts as a personal archive, allowing for easy access and review of specific course content and progress tracking across different technical domains.
-It may also contain notes and exercises related to specific topics learned.
+A structured collection of courses and learning platforms that acts as a personal archive, allowing to access and review specific course content and track progress across multiple technical domains.
+It can also include notes and exercises related to specific topics learned.